-The Prosilica GT cameras with standard and extended housings operate with any standard DC-type auto iris lens.
+The Prosilica GT cameras with Standard and Extended Format housings operate with any standard DC-type auto iris lens.
 We tested lenses include Fujinon DV10x8SA-SA1L, Computar HG2Z0414FC-MP, and Pentax C61227DCPS.

 DC-type auto iris lenses are continuously driven by a voltage (0 to 3.3 volts) from the camera lens control port.
 This voltage level determines whether the lens opens or closes, and is calculated based on the applicable iris camera attributes.